“There’s a place up in the sky where the sun is shining…”

-Even with this kind of promotion — not to mention a slick music video that she personally presented on BET (Black Entertainment Television), the song barely registered on the pop and R&B charts.
-None of the other singles saw much chart action — incredibly, not even Diana’s take on Gloria Gaynor’s “I Will Survive,” a song she also promoted heavily with appearances and a music video and that has become a favorite of both fans and the singer herself.
-Whether this was due to Miss Ross not getting enough support from her label, or to a youth-oriented audience not interested in new music from an established legend, it doesn’t really matter; in the end it was the general public that was the loser.
-Take Me Higher is easily one of the best R&B and adult contemporary albums of the decade; nearly 20 years later, the album still sounds fresh and powerful, and Miss Ross’s voice is as lovely as it would ever sound on record.
-With it, she finally achieved the perfect balance of classy, adult songs that are also exciting and youthful…something she’d been trying to attain for years.
+Without a major across-the-board hit out of the gate, Take Me Higher struggled to gain momentum; this was an era when blockbuster singles like Mariah Carey’s “Fantasy” and Michael Jackson’s “You Are Not Alone” were debuting at #1 on the Billboard Hot 100 and driving their parent albums to multi-million sales.
+Whether this was due to Miss Ross not getting enough support from her label, or to radio programmers uninterested in new music from an established legend, it doesn’t really matter; in the end it was the general public that was the loser.
+Take Me Higher is easily one of the best R&B and adult contemporary albums of the decade; more than two decades later, the album still sounds fresh and powerful, and Diana’s crisp, commanding voice is as lovely as it had ever or would ever sound on record.
+With this collection of songs, Miss Ross finally achieved the perfect balance of classy, adult songs that are also exciting and youthful, something she’d been trying to attain for years.
 For the non-initiated Diana Ross listener, Take Me Higher is a great introduction to the skill and versatility she possesses.
 For the longtime fan, it’s continued proof of those qualities.

-9. I Never Loved A Man Before: Separately, songwriters Gerry Goffin and Tom Snow are responsible for two of Diana Ross’s greatest songs; the former co-wrote her 1975 #1 hit “Theme From Mahogany” and the latter helped create “Gettin’ Ready For Love,” the first single from her 1977 masterpiece Baby It’s Me.
-Together, the two men deliver here the standout track of an already-incredibly strong album, a smoldering, seductive, and mature tune that fits Diana Ross better than one of her Bob Mackie stage gowns.
-Opening with a sizzling Spanish-tinged jazz guitar line, the instrumental track here is an accomplished and classy work thanks to producer Nick Martinelli, who layers the expert guitar work with sexy percussion and piano flourishes that instantly transport the listener to a dimly lit, late-night lounge.
+9. I Never Loved A Man Before: Separately, songwriters Gerry Goffin and Tom Snow are responsible for two of the best singles released by Diana Ross during the 1970s; the former co-wrote her 1975 #1 hit “Theme From Mahogany” and the latter helped create “Gettin’ Ready For Love,” the first single from her 1977 masterpiece Baby It’s Me.
+Together, the two men deliver here a standout track of an already-incredibly strong album, a smoldering, seductive, and mature tune that fits Diana Ross better than one of her Bob Mackie stage gowns.
+Opening with a sizzling Spanish-tinged jazz guitar line, the instrumental track here is accomplished and classy thanks to producer Nick Martinelli, who layers that expert guitar work with sexy percussion and piano flourishes that instantly transport the listener to a dimly lit, late-night lounge.
 Once again, Diana Ross more than delivers with her performance; she sings much of the first verse in a hushed, breathy voice perfectly matching the mood of the track, and delicately reaches for the higher notes of the chorus with a gentle wistfulness that hints at some of her more dreamy ballad work from the early to mid-1970s.
 The moment after the song’s bridge, when Diana sings “You make me feel like…” beginning at 3:42, is one of the most beautiful on the entire album; she reaches high into her range and alters the melody a little bit, and it’s a breathtaking moment of vocal virtuosity.
-Every element of this song is so perfect that it again demonstrates how skillful Diana Ross is at combining elements of jazz, pop, and R&B; she is one of the few singers who can literally jump genres within single lines of a song.
-There’s not a bad track on Take Me Higher, but for my money “I Never Loved A Man Before” is the one that showcases Diana Ross at her very best, and is a song that deserves to be heard by a wide, appreciative audience.
+Every element of this song is so perfect that it again demonstrates how skillful Diana Ross is at combining elements of jazz, pop, and R&B; she is one of the few singers who can literally jump genres within single lines of a song, a skill that’s often been taken for granted by music critics over the years.
+If Motown wanted to pick up some airplay for a track from Take Me Higher, it should have pushed this one to jazz, Adult R&B, and Quiet Storm playlists; as with “Heavy Weather” from then singer’s previous studio LP (1991’s The Force Behind The Power), it easily could have clicked with smooth jazz listeners, bringing another audience to the album.
+There’s not a bad track on Take Me Higher, but none showcase Miss Ross the vocalist better than “I Never Loved A Man Before.”
+It’s a recording that still deserves to be heard by a wide, appreciative audience.

 Final Analysis: 5/5 (Diana Soars “Higher” Than Ever)